Connect to an Oracle database from Power Apps

 This error appears if the Oracle client SDK isn't installed on the same computer as the on-premises data gateway.
 To resolve this issue, install the official provider.

-Table '[Tablename]' does not define any key columns.
+Table '[Tablename]' doesn't define any key columns.

 This error appears if you're connecting to a table that doesn't have a primary key, which the Oracle Database connection requires.

-As of this writing, stored procedures, tables with composite keys, and nested object types in tables aren't directly supported in Power Apps.
+Stored procedures, tables with composite keys, and nested object types in tables aren't directly supported in Power Apps.
 However, stored procedures using Power Automate are supported.